 Responsive Web Design

-Responsive web design is the name for a single website which works on desktop, tablet and smartphone devices.
+Responsive website design is the name for a single website which works on desktop, tablet and smartphone devices.
 Simply put, if your website isn’t responsive, you’re missing out!

 But what is responsive web design anyway?

-Essentially “responsive web design” is the process of building a website in such a way that it works across multiple devices.
+Essentially “responsive website design” is the process of building a website in such a way that it works across multiple devices.
 There are three main device groups which we currently design for: desktop, tablet and mobile.
 The idea is to code a single website which is capable of adjusting its layout, font sizes, navigation and various other key elements, depending on what screen size is available.
 This can make a huge difference to website engagement as many businesses have a high percentage of users on smartphones.
 In this instance, fast load time, effective design and logical navigation are absolutely crucial.

 Tell me more, how does this work?

 You may remember when mobile internet usage started to become a reality.
 3G was launched and data started to become affordable for the public.
 Around this time web designers started building smaller versions of larger websites on a separate domain, commonly something like “m.domain.com”.
 This allowed web designers and developers to serve different content to mobile users, giving a better mobile experience compared to the regular desktop site.
 For the most part this strategy has now been superseded by responsive web design.

 Typically a responsive website is coded to work on one main platform and then adjusted to work on the remaining two platforms.
 There’s some debate over which platform takes the initial priority, some saying desktop remains number one, whilst others choose to work “mobile first”.
 I prefer to look at each project and see what fits best – you need to look at your Google Analytics data to see what percentage of users visit you from which devices (you do have Google Analytics set up – right??).
 With this data you can work out what main devices are used to view your website and build to accommodate this.